 Legal Assistance- Advocacy, accompaniment to court hearings and attorney referral for domestic abuse victims who are involved in divorce and custody cases, charged with crimes which may be related to domestic abuse, or seeking restraining orders

-Eligibility - Victims of domestic violence and their children.
+Eligibility - Dane County victims of domestic violence and their children.

 Costs - Free services